Matt Olson Preview, Player Props: Braves vs. Rockies

-Matt Olson -- with a slugging percentage of .306 in his past 10 games (including no homers) -- will be in action for the Atlanta Braves against the Colorado Rockies, with Austin Gomber on the hill, on August 28 at 8:40 PM ET.
+On Tuesday, Matt Olson (.378 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:40 PM ET.

-In his previous game, he went 1-for-3 with a double against the Giants.
+He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies